Posted: Thu 3rd Jun 2021

 A P60 or other documents showing how much income you've received and already paid tax on

-An accurate self-assessment will help highlight important business metrics, including your profits, losses and future projections.
+An accurate Self Assessment will help highlight important business metrics, including your profits, losses and future projections.

-Get your first five transfers fee-free and save even more when you pay freelancers and suppliers overseas.
+With Azimo, get your first five transfers fee-free and save even more when you pay freelancers and suppliers overseas.
 Even better, you'll get your first transfer at a special exchange rate.